lcabral37/elevator-bun/README.md

 For pressing a floor button, type a number corresponding to the floor followed by _U_ (Up) or _D_ (Down)

+The button order is queue, if it happens to stop by and heading the same direction, it stops Or if it was pressed from the inside the elevator it stops If the elevator is idle for 2m then it goes to floor 4

 ## Testing

 To test run